benmvp/slides/2018/ndcsydney/nav-react.md

 </div>

 NOTES:
-- With the official React tutorial you can learn how to use React by including a couple of script tags
+- The purpose of this talk is not to be an intro to React
+- The React docs have an "Intro to React" tutorial
-- It teaches all the core concepts
+  * It teaches all the core concepts
+  * While building a small game

 /////
 <!-- .slide: data-background="url(../../img/nav-react/sun.jpg) no-repeat center" data-background-size="cover" -->